greentfrapp/cond-shift-neurons/README.md

 **But if the test sample is most aligned to training sample A, why don't we just classify it to be the same class as training sample A?**

 We can do that, but consider the case where the test sample is equally aligned to all three samples.
 Then the algorithm automatically incorporates gradient information from all three samples to make the classification.
 If we just use the alignment to make the decision, we would be stuck.

+During metatraining, we train three main things:

+- The initialization of the main network
+- The Key Function which is parameterized as a neural network
+- The Value Function which is parameterized as a neural network

 ## Interesting Notes and Relations